-- SourcesLite allows 20 minutes of operation then shuts down and requires you to wait 30 seconds before resuming.
-Your work will have been saved in the "AT_EXIT" file and can be restored via "Open..." - SourcesLite restricts the output image you can create to be 750 pixels on the long side or the screen size, whichever is less.
+- SourcesLite restricts the output image you can create to be 750 pixels on the long side or the screen size, whichever is less.
 The same restrictions apply to animation/rendering, - SourcesLite allows no rendering or animation optimizations.
 This leads to noticeably poorer output files. - SourcesLite does not allow Smooth Sweep mode.
 This can have a big effect with high zooms. - SourcesLite does not support Functions and Function Factors on sources sources are restricted to straight lines and circles/ellipses.
-Functions add greatly to the range of possible images you can create. - SourcesLite supports 3 levels of undo/redo compared to the 40 in SourcesPro.
-Due to the exploratory, "what-if" nature of using Sources the large undo/redo stack is a big advantage. - Full Live Wallpaper creation, editing and deletion functionality is available in SourcesPro - this requires the free SourcesWP app to be installed.
+Functions add greatly to the range of possible images you can create. - SourcesLite supports 3 levels of undo/redo compared to the 50 in SourcesPro.
+Due to the exploratory, "what-if" nature of using Sources the large undo/redo stack is a big advantage. - SourcesPro allows you to restrict the start and end position of sources. - Full Live Wallpaper creation, editing and deletion functionality is available only in SourcesPro this requires the free SourcesWP app to be installed.

 SourcesPro SourcesLite

-Operation Uninterrupted 20 min only, then 30 sec delay before restarting

-Output Up to 4000 pixels.
+Max Image Size Up to 4000 pixels.
 Will be between 1000 and 4000 depending on device memory.
 Smaller of screen size and 750 pixels

 Optimizations All available None

 Smoothing Yes No

 Smooth Sweeps Yes No

 Source Functions Yes No

-Undo/redo 40 levels 3 levels
+Undo/redo 50 levels 3 levels

+Limits on Sources Yes No

 Wallpaper Create, Open, Delete No

-Changes in v1.3
+Changes in v1.4